MRtrix3/mrtrix3/docs/reference/scripts/population_template.rst

 Description
 -----------

-Generates an unbiased group-average template from a series of images.
 First a template is optimised with linear registration (rigid or affine, affine is default), then non-linear registration is used to optimise the template further.

 Options
 -------